The Peace Chronicle

 A newsletter published by PJSA three times a year, featuring new scholarship and literature; the latest developments in peace research, peace studies and peace education; central issues in the peace and justice movement; book and film reviews; and other selected resources for educators and activists.

 Want to advertise in the Peace Chronicle?
 Distributed three times a year to our members and friends of PJSA, this newsletter is a very cost effective way to reach a large and dedicated audience of educators and advocates.
 Cost of advertising is $100 for a quarter-page (3.5” x 4.5”), $200 for a half-page (7” x 4.5”), and $300 for a full page (7” x 9”).
-Ads should be in JPEG format if possible; PDF and Word files are also acceptable.
+Ads should be in JPEG format if possible (b&w, no bleed); PDF and Word files are also acceptable.
 Ads generally run twice, and sometimes three times depending on available space.
 To place an advertisement, please contact us at email@example.com.

 - Winter, 2014: Transitions: Change as a Pathway to Greater Stability

 - Spring-Summer, 2013: Lessons Learned: Past, Present, and Future in Times of Change